the French flag book cover

 Page 4

-This answer may recall the Stoic arguments establishing the perfection of the great Whole, understood as a harmonious Cosmos, as exemplified in Marcus Aurelius’ Meditations.
+This echoes Stoic arguments for the perfection of the whole, understood as a harmonious Cosmos, as exemplified in Marcus Aurelius’ Meditations.

-The apparent imperfection of an event arises from isolating it from the sequence of events to which it belongs: imperfection is always an abstraction.
+The apparent imperfection of an event arises from isolating it from the sequence to which it belongs: imperfection is always an abstraction.

-Moreover, evil is not a substance, but the perversity of a will that turns away from the sovereign substance—You, my God 1.
-Thus, the origin of evil is not in God but in man, grounding human imperfection rather than divine imperfection.
+Moreover, evil is not a substance, but rather the perversity of a will that turns away from the sovereign substance—You, my God 1.
+Thus, the origin of evil lies not in God but in human beings, grounding human rather than divine imperfection.

-However, this enlightenment is fleeting, and human weakness draws Augustine back into his life of debauchery: My weakness receded, and I was drawn back to my habits; from that moment, I carried with me only a tender memory, one that, as it were, mourned the scent of foods I was not yet able to consume 2.
+However, this enlightenment is fleeting, and human weakness draws Augustine back into a life of debauchery: My strength failed, and I was drawn back to my habits; from that moment on, I was left with only a tender memory, as of a fragrance from foods I was not yet able to taste 2.

-The conversion itself does not reach its conclusion until Book VIII of the Confessions.
+The conversion itself is not completed until Book VIII of the Confessions.
 Victorinus, a friend of Saint Augustine, publicly professes his Christian faith.
 Augustine burns with the desire to follow his example but cannot bring himself to act.
-He felt ashamed, for he had once refused to convert due to uncertainty, yet now that he was certain, he still did not convert.
-Moreover, some people convert even in the absence of certainty.
+He feels ashamed: he once held back out of uncertainty, yet now that his doubts are resolved, he still cannot act — while others have converted with far less certainty.

-Augustine vividly describes this period of turmoil preceding his conversion: Thus, I was tormented within; I was consumed by a violent, unbearable shame 3.
+Augustine vividly describes this period of turmoil leading up to his conversion: Thus, I was tormented within; I was consumed by a violent, unbearable shame 3.

-Thus, it is as if his soul were torn in two:
+Thus, it is as though his soul were torn in two:

 I was the self that willed, and the self that refused; I was both one and the other.
-Neither did I fully desire nor fully reject my will.
+I neither fully embraced nor fully renounced my desire.
 Thus, I struggled within myself and was torn apart 5.

-He experiences the final resistance of the flesh and surrenders once more to debauchery.
-At last, one day, he hears a voice repeating: "Take and read."
-So he picked up the Bible and read a passage at random.
-It urged the reader to guard against debauchery.
-Amazed by such a coincidence and convinced that God had given him a sign, Augustine converted and hastened to inform his mother, who rejoiced.
+He experiences the final resistance of the flesh and once again gives in to debauchery.
+At last, he hears a voice repeating: ‘Take and read.’
+He then picks up the Bible and reads a passage at random.
+It called on him to renounce debauchery.
+Amazed by such a coincidence and convinced that God had given him a sign, Augustine converts and hastens to inform his mother, who rejoices.

-Books X and XI are immensely rich and contain the essence of Augustine’s renowned reflections on time and memory.
+Books X and XI are immensely rich and represent the heart of Augustine’s reflections on time and memory.

-The Bishop of Hippo begins by reaffirming the idea that God is not found in the world but within ourselves:
+The Bishop of Hippo begins by reaffirming that God is not found in the world but within ourselves:

 What, then, is this God?
 I questioned the earth, and it said to me: 'I am not God.'
-Everything upon it made the same confession to me.
+Everything upon it gave the same answer to me.
 I asked the sea and its depths, the living creatures that move within it, and they answered me: 'We are not your God; look above us.' [...]
-'Then tell me something about Him.'
-They cried out to me, loud and clear: 'He created us.'
-To question them, I had only to contemplate them, for their beauty was their answer.
+'Then tell me something about Him,' I said.
+They cried out, loud and clear: 'He created us.'
+To question them, I needed only to contemplate them, for their beauty was their answer.
 6

 Thus, it is not through the senses that I come to know God.